rmathisen-aws/Create_a_VPC_with_Public_and_Private_Subnets/README.md

 (Don't worry about deleting the Main Route Table)

 Virtual Private Cloud → Your VPCs \
+Do not delete the Default VPC!!
-Select the VPC → Actions → Delete VPC \
+Select the VPC we created → Actions → Delete VPC \
 (Deleting the VPC will also delete the Main Route Table)